almet/markdown-doc/articles/dependency-injection.md

 As we use inversion of control, all classes we made are simple to test thanks to [mocks objects](http://en.wikipedia.org/wiki/Mock_object).

+### Interfaces

+In all our classes, we try the most to deal with interfaces, and not with specific implementations. why ? because dealing with interfaces allows us to switch the wanted implementation at each moment.

+All these interfaces represents a behavior described bellow.

+* Schema
+* Service
+* Method
+* Argument
+* Container
+* Dumper
+* Builder

 ### Writing classes
 To write classes, and because we wanted to provide an easy and extendable system, we